apache/flink-web/docs/content/posts/2023-02-27-release-kubernetes-operator-1.4.0.md

  - The autoscaler currently requires Flink 1.17
  - Source scaling requires the standard connector metrics, currently works best with Kafka sources

-## Zookeeper HA Support
+## ZooKeeper HA Support

 Until now the operator only integrated with the Flink Kubernetes HA mechanism for last-state and other types of application upgrades.
-1.4.0 adds support for the Zookeeper HA storage as well.
+1.4.0 adds support for the ZooKeeper HA storage as well.

 While ZooKeeper is a slightly older solution, many users are still using it for HA metadata even in the Kubernetes world.